Fractional Edge Reconstruction in Integer Quantum Hall Phases

 The energy and angular momentum of each state in the integer class of reconstructions can be found easily once the Coulomb matrix elements are known~\cite{Supplemental}.

-\textit{Variational ansatz: Fractional edges.---} Fig.~1(b) represents the product state of a Slater determinant ($|N_{B},0\rangle$) with an annulus of the $\nu=1/3$ Laughlin state, containing $N_S$ electrons starting at the guiding center $m=N_B+L_S$.
-The (unnormalized) wavefunction corresponding to the annulus is,
+\textit{Variational ansatz: Fractional edges.} Figure~1(b) represents the product state of a Slater determinant ($|N_{B},0\rangle$) with an annulus of the $\nu=1/3$ Laughlin state, containing $N_S$ electrons starting at the guiding center $m=N_B+L_S$.
+The (unnormalized) wave function corresponding to the annulus is

 where $z_n = x_n - i y_n$ is the coordinate of the $n$th particle.
 The energy and angular momentum of states in this class involve the Coulomb energy and average occupations of the Laughlin state [Eq.~(\ref{eq:wvfn})].
-We evaluate these using standard classical Monte-Carlo techniques~\cite{Supplemental}.
+We evaluate these using standard classical Monte Carlo techniques~\cite{Supplemental}.

-\textit{Results.---} Fig.~2 shows the total energies and the ground state densities for the two class of variational states at different confining potentials.
+\textit{Results.} Figure~2 shows the total energies and the ground state densities for the two class of variational states at different confining potentials.
 In Figs.~2(a) and~2(b) the blue dots correspond to integer edges while the red dots correspond to the fractional edge states.
 For a sharp confining potential [$w < 10$, Fig.~2(a)] the lowest energy state is the one with the minimal angular momentum (in this case $4950\hbar$).
 This corresponds to the unreconstructed $\nu = 1$ state with a single chiral edge mode.
-Fig.~2(c) shows the electronic density in this case, which drops monotonically from $1/2\pi\ell^2$ to 0.
+Figure~2(c) shows the electronic density in this case, which drops monotonically from $1/2\pi\ell^2$ to 0.

-For smoother potentials [$w > 10$, Fig.~2(b)] the lowest energy state has a much larger angular momentum ($ 5256 \hbar$ for $w=10.2$) than the compact state.
-Correspondingly, Fig.~2(d) shows that the density varies non-monotonically at the edge.
-The states with a fractional edge are found to have a lower energy than the states with an integer edge \textit{whenever reconstruction is favored}.
+For smoother potentials [$w > 10$, Fig.~2(b)] the lowest energy state has a much larger angular momentum ($ 5256 \hbar$ for $w=10.2$ with $N_{S} = 18$ and $L_{S} = 0$) than the compact state.
+Correspondingly, Fig.~2(d) shows that the density varies nonmonotonically at the edge~\cite{fnoteLs}.
+The states with a fractional edge are found to have a lower energy than the states with an integer edge \textit{whenever reconstruction is favored}~\cite{Note2by3}.
 This is the main result of this work.
+We have verified that it does not depend on the precise form of the confining potential~\cite{Supplemental}.
 We now turn to discuss the experimental consequences of such a reconstruction and compare them to the observations reported in literature so far.